Skip to main content

 The function panics (proof generation fails) if the signature is invalid.

 The actual signature data is loaded onto the advice stack by the host.
-The rpo_falcon512_verify function reads it from there.
+The Rust helper is still named rpo_falcon512_verify for compatibility, but the v0.15 verifier uses Falcon-512 over Poseidon2.
 You don't pass the signature as an argument.

 Hashing